resurrecting-open-source-projects/scrot/README.md

 # make install
 ```

-Most users will want to look for the scrot package in their operating system:
+Debian users can install scrot from their package manager:
 ```
 $ sudo apt install scrot
 ```